Diamonds Are Forever! Capturing NWR's Photographic Gems!

 Lighting is everything!
 Never shoot into the sun/ in the middle of the day unless you REALLY know what you’re doing.
 Understand the “temperature” of the light.
 Use the golden hours at sunrise and sunset – the light is beautiful.
 Edit yourself ruthlessly!

 Closing date 31/07/20.
 Terms and conditions apply.
-Full competition rules will be available on the website shortly.
+Full competition rules will eventually be available on the website.